Chalarangelo/30-seconds-of-code/snippets/randomAlphaNumeric.md

 tags: string,random,advanced
 ---

-Returns a random string with the specified length.
+Generates a random string with the specified length.

 - Use `Array.from()` to create a new array with the specified `length`.
 - Use `Math.random()` generate a random floating-point number, `Number.prototype.toString(36)` to convert it to an alphanumeric string.